 Fulfilling Your Role as a Responsible Campus Partner

-This page provides information and resources for faculty, staff, and administrators who receive reports of sexual assault, dating/domestic violence, or stalking from students.
+This page provides information and resources for faculty and staff who may receive reports of sexual misconduct (sexual assault, dating/domestic violence, stalking, and sexual harassment) from students.
 This page is not meant to be a subsitute for formal training.
-To request a training or to sign-up for an upcoming workshop, please visit I'm Here For You, Loyola's Responsible Employee Training.
+For more information about upcoming trainings, contact McKenna Rogan at firstname.lastname@example.org.

-Know that if a student discloses that they have experienced sexual assault, dating/domestic violence, or stalking to you, they likely see you as a person they can trust and research indicates that the way you support a student can positively impact their recovery.
-You are not alone and there are campus resources to support you and the student.
+If a student discloses sexual misconduct to you, they likely see you as a person they can trust.
+Research indicates that the way you support a student can greatly impact their healing process.
+See below for some best practices for responding to disclosures.

 Do your best to ensure that the student knows that you are mandated to notify the University before they disclose an incident that you must report.
 If you sense that a student is about to tell you something highly personal, you might say,

 "Thank you for coming to me.
-Before you start, I want to let you know that if you share that you have experienced gender-based misconduct at Loyola, I have to let someone on campus know so that they can provide you with additional resources.
-If you'd like to first explore options for support with someone who can keep the information confidential, I'm happy to give you those numbers."
+Before you start, I want to let you know that if you share that you have experienced gender-based violence, I have to let someone on campus know so that they can provide you with additional resources.
+If you'd like to first explore options for support with someone who can keep the information confidential, I'm happy to give you the number for The Line (773-494-3810), where you can speak with a confidential advocate."

 You are not a counselor nor an investigator.
 You are a bridge to connect students with additional resources and people with the expertise to best service the student in the aftermath of a trauma.